-The decrease in accounts payable for FY2017 is primarily attributable to lower investment purchases payable.
+The decrease in accounts payable for fiscal year 2018 is primarily attributable to lower investment purchases payable.
 Some fluctuations in this area are normal, based on investment activity.
+The OPEB obligation liability of \$1,545,180 at June 30, 2018 and \$715,962 at June 30, 2017 reflects MPERS' provision of post-employment health care benefits through its participation in the MoDOT and MSHP Medical and Life Insurance Plan.
+This plan is an internal service fund of the Missouri

-The Other Post-Employment Benefit (OPEB) obligation liability of \$715,962 at June 30, 2017 and \$680,169 at June 30, 2016 reflects the System's provision of post-employment health care benefits through its participation in the MoDOT and MSHP Medical and Life Insurance Plan.
-This plan is an internal service fund of the Missouri Department of Transportation (MoDOT); therefore, assets have not been set aside.
-With this, the increase from FY2016 to FY2017 is expected.
+Department of Transportation; therefore, assets have not been set aside.
+With this, the increase from fiscal year 2017 to fiscal year 2018 is expected.

 The largest component of liabilities is securities lending collateral.
-This represents the amount owed for collateral to be returned as the result of securities lent.
-The increase in securities lending collateral liability from FY2016 to FY2017 is due to the increase in the fair value of investments.
-The corresponding securities lending collateral asset is valued at a lower amount than the securities lending collateral liability at June 30, 2017 due to the market value of the securities on loan being less than the collateral value.
+This represents the amount owed for collateral to be returned as the result of investment securities lent.
+The increase in securities lending collateral liability from fiscal year 2017 to fiscal year 2018 is due to the increase in the fair value of investments and more securities being utilized for lending.
+The corresponding securities lending collateral asset is valued at a lower amount than the securities lending collateral liability at June 30, 2018 due to the fair value of the securities on loan being less than the collateral value.